According to Part B of The Building Regulations, a leading planning and building regulations resource for England and Wales:

 “The primary danger associated with fire in its early stages is not flame but the smoke and noxious gases produced by the fire.
 They cause most of the casualties and may also obscure the way to escape routes and exits.
 Measures designed to provide safe means of escape must therefore provide appropriate arrangements to limit the rapid spread of smoke and fumes.”

-By comparison, BS EN specifies a smoke density test, performed inside a chamber 3m x 3m x 3m.
-The test is often referred to as the 3 metre cube test.
-By monitoring the transmittance reduction of a white light beam running from one side of the chamber to the other at a set height, the build-up of smoke inside the chamber can be measured.
-For a cable to be classified as low smoke it will often have a minimum light transmittance of 60%.
+In comparison, BS EN specifies a smoke density test conducted inside a chamber measuring 3m x 3m x 3m, known as the 3 metre cube test.
+This test measures the reduction of light transmittance from one side of the chamber to the other.
+For a cable to be categorized as low smoke, it must typically have a minimum light transmittance of 60%.

 If you are looking for more details, kindly visit SUNUA.

-Burning PVC and other cable compounds produce a number of chemicals, including hydrogen chloride (HCl), which is highly toxic.
-Furthermore, when mixed with water, HCl forms hydrochloric acid; a substance which is both toxic and corrosive.
-In the case of PVC, as much as 30% of the emissions can be HCl.
+Burning PVC and other cable compounds emit harmful chemicals, including hydrogen chloride (HCl), which is extremely toxic.
+When mixed with water, HCl forms hydrochloric acid, a toxic and corrosive substance.
+In the case of PVC, up to 30% of emissions can be HCl.

-BS EN stipulates that emissions of HCl by LSZH cables must not exceed 0.5%.
+BS EN dictates that emissions of HCl by LSZH cables must not exceed 0.5%.

-Whilst there is a common misconception that low smoke and fume (LSF) cables and LSZH cables are the same, this is not the case and any confusion between the two could be life-threatening in the event of a fire.
+There is a common misconception that low smoke and fume (LSF) cables are the same as LSZH cables; however, this is not true.
+Confusing the two can be life-threatening in the event of a fire.

-Unlike LSZH cables, LSF cables are manufactured using PVC compounds.
-If they are labelled as low smoke and fume cables it is due to the manufacturer modifying the compound with various additive in order to reduce (not eliminate) smoke and HCl emissions.
-However, where low smoke zero halogen cables are subject to strict standards, there are no standards governing LSF cables.
-As a result, LSF cables have been found to emit HCl levels in excess of 20% when burning.
+Unlike LSZH cables, LSF cables are made from PVC compounds.
+When labeled as low smoke and fume cables, it is due to the manufacturer modifying the compound with additives to reduce (but not eliminate) smoke and HCl emissions.
+In contrast, LSZH cables must adhere to strict standards, while LSF cables have no such regulations.
+Consequently, LSF cables can emit HCl levels exceeding 20% when ignited.

-As a leading rail & metro cable supplier, Eland Cables is well-positioned to understand the implications involved when selecting an LSZH cable for use in any other industry.
-Please contact our technical team to discuss your specific requirements and our comprehensive range of LSZH cables for all applications, including building & construction, oil & gas, and marine & offshore.
+As a leading rail and metro cable supplier, Eland Cables understands the implications of selecting LSZH cables for various industries.
+Please contact our technical team to discuss your specific needs and our extensive range of LSZH cables tailored for applications in building and construction, oil and gas, marine, and offshore sectors.

-Many industries have seen an increasing demand for Low Smoke Zero Halogen (LSZH) cables.
-Main driver of this increase is the concerns for the safety of people and electronic circuits during fire.
-Environmental protection and an increase in requirements / specifications from local and international communities has also heightened the demand for LSZH cables.
+Many industries are experiencing a growing demand for Low Smoke Zero Halogen (LSZH) cables.
+The primary driver for this increase is the concern for safety regarding both people and electronic circuits during fires.
+Environmental protection and enhanced requirements from local and international communities have also escalated the demand for LSZH cables.

-This increased awareness of negative side effects arising from halogen when exposed to flames has lead to this jacket type being designed.
+This heightened awareness of the negative effects from halogens when exposed to flames has led to the development of this cable type.

-We answer some of the more frequently asked questions surrounding this cable type.
+We answer some frequently asked questions surrounding LSZH cables.

 LSZH stands for Low Smoke Zero Halogen.
-It refers to a group of jacket and insulation compounds that do not contain halogens within their chemical makeup.
-The terms LSOH, HFFR (Halogen Free Fire Retardant) and NHFR (Non Halogenated Fire Retardant) are often used interchangeably.
+It refers to a category of jacket and insulation compounds that do not contain halogens in their chemical composition.
+The terms LSOH, HFFR (Halogen Free Fire Retardant), and NHFR (Non Halogenated Fire Retardant) are often used interchangeably.

-Are you interested in learning more about lszh compound?
-Contact us today to secure an expert consultation!
+Are you interested in learning more about lszh compounds?
+Contact us today for expert consultation!

-Halogens are a group of elements that are characterized by being 1 electron short of forming a stable molecule, as a result they are highly reactive and will combine with other elements in order to gain this missing electron.
+Halogens comprise a group of elements characterized by being one electron short of a stable molecule.
+Consequently, they are highly reactive and will combine with other elements to gain the missing electron.

-Halogens react with metals to form salts, common table salt is a mixture of the halogen chlorine and the metal sodium.
-When mixed with water, free hydrogen in water will combine with halogens to make acids.
-One of the most common acids being Hydrochloric acid which is a mixture of hydrogen and chlorine.
+Halogens react with metals to form salts; for example, table salt is a mixture of the halogen chlorine and the metal sodium.
+Additionally, when mixed with water, free hydrogen binds with halogens to create acids.
+One of the most common acids is hydrochloric acid, derived from hydrogen and chlorine.

-Within some polymers, the introduction of a Halogen atom can produce a flame retardant capability.
-Poly-Vinyl-Chloride (PVC) is a common example and contains chlorine.
-When burned the chlorine is released and displaces oxygen from the flame thus helping to smother out the fire.
+In some polymers, the inclusion of a halogen atom can provide flame retardant properties.
+Polyvinyl chloride (PVC) is a common example that contains chlorine.
+When burned, chlorine is released and displaces oxygen from the flame, effectively smothering the fire.

-Some flame retardant polyethylenes have bromine, another halogen, added in order to assist with flame retardancy.
+Some flame retardant polyethylenes have bromine, another halogen, incorporated to enhance flame retardancy.

-When combined with Hydrogen, Halogens form acids.
-These acids are toxic to animals and plants.
-Chlorine is an example where this characteristic is used in a controlled way to sterilize water by killing off microbes and bacteria.
-In the past solutions based on the halogen iodine where also used for this application.
+When combined with hydrogen, halogens create acids that are toxic to animals and plants.
+Chlorine, for instance, is used in controlled ways to sterilize water by eliminating microbes and bacteria.
+Previously, iodine-based solutions were also utilized for this purpose.

-When PVC burns, it releases Chlorine which is now free to combine with hydrogen to form an acid.
-This acid can burn lungs and eyes of people trying to flee the fire.
-It can also attack equipment that was not destroyed in the fire.
-Historical experience has shown that equipment located several rooms or floors away from a small fire can fail many months later due to attack by either halogen acids or salts.
+When PVC burns, it releases chlorine that can chemically react with hydrogen to form an acid.
+This acid can cause severe harm to the lungs and eyes of those attempting to escape the fire, and can also damage equipment that may appear undamaged after the fire.
+Historical data indicates that equipment located several rooms or floors away from a small fire may fail months later due to attacks by halogen acids or salts.

-LSZH compounds contain no halogens and instead rely on releasing water or other non-toxic compounds in order to put out a flame.
-As a result, they are safer for both people and the environment.
+LSZH compounds do not contain halogens; instead, they release water or other non-toxic substances to extinguish flames.
+As a result, LSZH cables are safer for both individuals and the environment.

-LSZH cables can be used anywhere a normal cable can be used.
-Typically they are of greater benefit in indoor or restricted spaces where their low toxicity in a fire is a great benefit.
-This means that they often find use in tunnels, offices, exchanges and datacentres.
+LSZH cables can be utilized wherever normal cables are employed.
+They are particularly advantageous in indoor or restricted environments, where their low toxicity in the event of a fire is critical.
+This makes them ideal for use in tunnels, offices, exchanges, and data centers.

 Yes, LSZH cables are suitable for Green Star applications.

-LSZH cabling is the safest choice for plenum use and any other applications in which smoke is likely to both build up and come into contact with people, since no harmful toxins are actually released.
-In line with our commitment to sustainability and reducing their impact on the earth, Garland is now pleased to offer Low Smoke Zero Halogen cables as an extension to their environmentally friendly Green Star rated range.
+LSZH cabling is the safest option for plenum use and other scenarios where smoke accumulation may endanger individuals, as no harmful toxins are released.
+In line with our commitment to sustainability and reducing environmental impact, Garland is proud to offer Low Smoke Zero Halogen cables as part of our environmentally-friendly, Green Star-rated range.

 Comments